williammcmillan/dsc-monte-carlo-section-intro-houston-ds-060319/README.md

 ### Data Generation

 Sometimes you just want to test the efficiency or performance of an algorithm with a certain type of data.
 When that is the case, you need to be able to generate a data set meeting a particular set of requirements.
-So next, we give you some hands on experience of generating synthentic data sets.
+So next, we give you some hands on experience of generating synthetic data sets.

 ### Resampling Methods